 The process of cross-border money transfers will vary depending on your preferred method, but the main steps will generally be as follows:

-- Step1: Choose a Payment Method
+- Step 1: Choose a Payment Method

 - Choose from one of the payment methods mentioned earlier based on your business’s requirements.